-That’s Cities Skylines best map for beginners in this DLC – huge building area (79%), a narrow river, a lake, and some hills which don’t annoy you.
-Thanks to the river you can play with channels and make something less boring.
+That’s Cities Skylines best map for beginners in this DLC – a huge building area (79%), a narrow river, a lake, and some hills which don’t annoy you.
+Thanks to the river on Arid Plains Cities Skylines map you can play with channels and make something less boring.

 Regal Hills Cities Skylines Map

 That’s a challenging one – you have a wide strip of hilly land between two water masses.
 Also, a couple of streams going down the hills to a lake.
 The build area is 72% and Cities Skylines Regal Hills is a very interesting map to organize good traffic between seashore and the inner part of your city.

 It’s all in the title of Cities Skylines Seven Lakes map – you’re getting the flattest map Cities Skylines can offer and in the middle of it, you get seven lakes.
 You will build bridges and use ferries to avoid transport collapse.
 The building area is huge – 81%.
 I personally like it because of the challenges for your traffic planning skills.

 As for me, this DLC didn’t have features that require some interesting maps to test them.
 Maybe that’s why maps released with this expansion are rather boring and simple.

 Like in many maps in Snowfall here you will have to build in a valley between a river and rocky hills.
 However, here you’re getting a sufficient building area which is 79% and all the needed transport connections plus a lot of raw materials.

 Two wide rivers with sandy banks, some hills localized in the center, and the remaining flat part of the Garden Rivers Cities Skylines map with forests.
 With its build area of 80%, it’s Cities Skylines best beginner map in Green Cities DLC simply because you have everything for a calm sandbox-like city planning.